What are the different types of hedging language?

 Academic Hedging Language

-Being more formal in nature, academic hedging language, as was explained in Lesson 1, is used to provide caution, politeness and indirectness to ideas and claims.
-As will be discussed in more detail in Lesson 3, there are nine different types of academic hedging language for a student to choose from when writing an academic assignment.
+Being more formal in nature, academic hedging language, as was explained in Chapter 1, is used to provide caution, politeness and indirectness to ideas and claims.
+As will be discussed in more detail in Chapter 3, there are nine different types of academic hedging language for a student to choose from when writing an academic assignment.
 We’ve provided an example of each in the table below:

 Degrees of Certainty